 Patrice McDermott has announced her plan to retire in early 2017.
 OpenTheGovernment.org seeks an executive director to lead a broad-based coalition that advocates for a more transparent and accountable government.
 The director oversees all operations, including proposing strategy and work plans, implementing program and advocacy activities, fundraising, and speaking for the coalition.
 The director is responsible for implementing the organization’s mission, policies and objectives.

-Today, more than 30 organizations committed to government openness and accountability are calling for the immediate removal of three exemptions to the Freedom of Information Act (FOIA) from the Senate National Defense Authorization Act for FY 2017 (S. 2943).
-The FOIA exemptions would severely undermine the FOIA by creating an unnecessary secrecy provision at odds with FOIA’s goal of transparency and a carve-out to the FOIA for the Pentagon.
+WASHINGTON, November 30, 2016 – In a major win for government openness and accountability, Congress has removed three harmful exemptions to the Freedom of Information Act (FOIA) from the final version of the National Defense Authorization Act for FY 2017.
+The FOIA exemptions would have severely undermined the FOIA by creating an unnecessary secrecy provision and a carve-out from the FOIA for the Pentagon.

 Coalition calls for President Obama to take urgent action on national security transparency and accountability

 WASHINGTON, November 21, 2016 – Today, a coalition of organizations committed to promoting government openness and accountability, and to the defense of civil liberties, civil rights, and privacy rights, is calling on President Obama to take urgent steps to disclose information related to critical areas of national security-related secrecy before the end of his term.

 OTG has joined a coalition of open government, civil rights, human rights, journalist and civil liberties organization in calling on the Director of National Intelligence James Clapper to follow through on his pledge to “provide transparency on matters of public interest” and disclose to the public:

 RSVP now for a Town Hall on Improving Transparency & Oversight in Immigration Detention – November 3rd